-Modelled cost = Base fixed component × Dampening factor × (1 + Very remote adjustment) + NEP24 reference cost × Total NWAU Where "Total NWAU" is a measure of total in-scope activity by the establishment, and all other terms are as defined in Section 8.2.4.
+Where "Total NWAU" is a measure of total in-scope activity by the establishment, and all other terms are as defined in Section 8.2.4.
 Non-routine hospitals included:

-- (a) Low outliers - The fixed-plus-variable model is not applied to low-outlier hospitals which have activity below a calculated activity threshold of 174 NWAU. - The efficient cost of these hospitals is determined as the fixed component with no dampening or very remote adjustment applied. - (b) Hospitals with missing data - Jurisdictional advice was sought on hospitals with missing activity or cost data.
-Where appropriate, new data received from jurisdictions was incorporated into existing datasets for these hospitals.
-They are then treated in the same way as hospitals reporting adequate data for the purposes of determining the 2021-22 total cost and NEC24.
+- i.
+The fixed-plus-variable model is not applied to low-outlier hospitals which have activity below a calculated activity threshold of 169 NWAU. - ii.
+The efficient cost of these hospitals is determined as the fixed component with no dampening or very remote adjustment applied.